ddnexus/pagy/docs/extras.md

 ---
 title: Extras
 ---

 # Extras

-Pagy comes with a few optional extensions/extras:
+Pagy comes with a growing number of optional extras, that add core, backend, frontend or special features to the regular core features.

 | Extra                 | Description                                                                                                                                              | Links                                                                                                                                                        |
 |:----------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------|:-------------------------------------------------------------------------------------------------------------------------------------------------------------|